arungudelli/angularjswiki/content/en/angular/Angular-decimal-pipe/index.md

 ```

+## Angular Decimal Pipe with No decimal points

+If you want to remove decimal points and rounding to nearest integet values we can pass digit info as `x.0-0`. (x is minimum number of digits before decimal)

 ## How to use decimal pipe in Components in Angular

 As explained in [How To Use Angular Pipes in Components & Service ts files](https://www.angularjswiki.com/angular/how-to-use-angular-pipes-in-components-and-services/) article.